 This blog was co-authored by Joanne Flynn, Jim Bosserman, and Debbie Gower.
 This article combines perspectives and research from three strategic performance and learning and development professionals.

 Part 5 – Learning & Development Series

-“In the end, we expect our people capability to improve and our results to be better.” - David Novak, CEO of YUM!
+“In the end, we expect our people capability to improve and our results to be better.” - said David Novak, CEO of YUM!
 Brands

 How many other leaders have utilized learning to improve the performance of their business as effectively as David Novak?
-It is our observation that while many have utilized learning as a catalyst for improving business results, there are other leaders who, in looking back, would observe they only wished they had spent more time and effort on improving the capability of their workforce.
+It is our observation that while many have utilized learning as a catalyst for improving business results, there are other leaders who, in looking back, would observe that they wished they had spent more time and effort on improving the capability of their workforce.

 - having a vision for the learning effort,

 - aligning the effort with the business strategy and needs of the workforce.

 Sounds simple?
 To be effective, L&D has to be specifically focused and relevant to the needs of both the business and its people, but that’s not always easy to achieve, given the pace of business.
 What business is not dynamic and changing these days?
 Not many.
 Therefore, your L&D efforts need to be dynamic, which requires the business to work closely with L&D.

 Further, you need to expect that business strategy and needs will change over time.
 Learning must also be ever-changing when supporting the business strategy and its requirements.
 There are too many legacy programs that were great ideas at one time and helped support past successful outcomes, but now they have exceeded their expiration date.